Stay at Home Mum – Survive and Thrive on One Wage

 Management of PMS

-• Essential Oils – some which can help alleviate symptoms include: chamomile, lemon balm, clary sage, geranium, lavender, neroli, sandalwood and ylang ylang.
+Some essential oils that can help alleviate symptoms include: chamomile, lemon balm, clary sage, geranium, lavender, neroli, sandalwood and ylang ylang.
 You can choose two or three of these and add a few drops of each to a bath, massage oil or oil burner (make sure you check our guide to essential oil safety first!)

-• Lifestyle Change – reduce use of cigarettes, caffeine and alcohol during the two weeks before your period; get plenty of exercise and sleep; eat more fresh fruit and veggies and reduce sugar, salt and fat in your diet.
+Reduce smoking and consuming caffeine and alcohol during the two weeks before your period; get plenty of exercise and sleep; eat more fresh fruit and veggies and reduce sugar, salt and fat in your diet.

-In my own experience, PMS is not something you have to put up with.
-It is worth looking at all the different options until you find the right one for you.
-PMS can be life altering and incredibly annoying, but you can do something about it.
 I have suffered PMS for years and have tried many different options, some which have worked and some which haven’t.
 The best thing I can recommend is that you keep a detailed diary of your symptoms and the treatment options you have tried so that you have some information for your doctor or naturopath.
 Then you can work forward from there!

 SAHM takes no responsibility for any illness, injury or death caused by misuse of this information.
 All information provided is correct at time of publication.